The global oil price war is pushing highly indebted US shale companies toward default, an event that could trigger 'financial contagion'

 The Dow Jones Industrial average fell by 2,000 points on the first day of trading this week after an oil price war between Saudi Arabia and Russia drove prices to the lowest since 1991 started over the..

 OPEC’s third biggest producer, the United Arab Emirates (UAE), is entering the oil price war as it has ordered its national oil producer to boost supply to the...
-OilPrice.com Also reported by •FT.com •Deutsche Welle •The Age
+OilPrice.com Also reported by •Deutsche Welle

 Tweets about this

-Raj Takhar RT @businessinsider: The global oil price war is pushing highly indebted US shale companies toward default, an event that could trigger 'fi… 8 minutes ago
+⚡®⚡ RT @businessinsider: The global oil price war is pushing highly indebted US shale companies toward default, an event that could trigger 'fi… 6 days ago

-Business News The global oil price war is pushing highly indebted US shale companies toward default, an event that could trigger… https://t.co/Rnx8GGg0YS 15 minutes ago
+Phil 🆓🌍🧩 RT @Phil_Free_: The global oil price war is pushing highly indebted US shale companies toward default, an event that could trigger 'financi… 1 week ago

-Libre Informacion The global oil price war is pushing highly indebted US shale companies toward default, an event that could trigger… https://t.co/62NPfiWCta 55 minutes ago
+Phil 🆓🌍🧩 The global oil price war is pushing highly indebted US shale companies toward default, an event that could trigger… https://t.co/8X9gGclXbi 1 week ago

-HP Targeting, Inc. The global oil price war is pushing highly indebted US shale companies toward default, an event that could trigger… https://t.co/eKaiUH2enF 1 hour ago
+Business News The global oil price war is pushing highly indebted US shale companies toward default, an event that could trigger… https://t.co/Rnx8GGg0YS 1 week ago

-UnbFacts The global oil price war is pushing highly indebted US shale companies toward default, an event that could trigger… https://t.co/7O2LrOovDk 1 hour ago
+HP Targeting, Inc. The global oil price war is pushing highly indebted US shale companies toward default, an event that could trigger… https://t.co/xHGldfaiFX 1 week ago